 Percival Gallagher, Olmsted Brothers, at Vassar

-If the involvement of Frederick Law Olmsted, Sr. at Vassar remains murky, we do know that the next generation of the Olmsted Brothers firm was engaged in campus landscape planning: Percival (Percy) Gallagher, partner of Frederick Law Olmsted Jr., was Consulting Landscape Architect to Vassar from 1929-33, right after Beatrix Farrand held the position.
-He added to the growing arboretum that Farrand initiated, and contributed to landscape design around the newly-built Skinner Hall and so-called Euthenics Quad, comprising Blodgett, Cushing, Kenyon and Wimpfheimer.
-He also made recommendations for circulation on the Rock Lot – the site on the corner of Raymond Avenue and College Avenue, which housed Alumnae House, Williams House, and a green, then as now.
-This lot is the planned site of the Vassar Inn and Institute, for which the college currently plans to demolish Williams; so it is an interesting time to consider historic ideas for this space.
-(Another project is dedicated to the first-generation Olmsted firm involvement at Vassar.)
+Percival (Percy) Gallagher, partner in the Olmsted Brothers firm, was Consulting Landscape Architect to Vassar from 1929-33, right after Beatrix Farrand held the position.
+He added to the growing arboretum that Farrand initiated, and contributed to landscape design around the newly-built Skinner Hall—including its intersection with Edith Roberts’ Ecological Laboratory of native plants.
+He also made designs for the so-called Euthenics Quad, comprising Blodgett, Cushing, Kenyon and Wimpfheimer; and for circulation on the Rock Lot, the site on the corner of Raymond and College Avenues, which housed Alumnae House, Williams House, and a green.

 Participants: Yvonne Elet, Colin Croghan (VC ’21), Olivia Feltus (VC ’21), Nick Gorman (VC ’21), Caleb Mitchell (VC ’22), Julia Noonan (VC ’21), Sienna Ropert (VC ’21), Chloe Williams-Searle (VC ’21)